laravel/docs/upgrade.md

 The global scopes implementation has been re-written to be much easier to use.
 Your global scopes no longer need a `remove` method, so it may be removed from any global scopes you have written.

+If we were calling `getQuery` on an Eloquent query builder to access the underlying query builder instance, you should now call `toBase`.

 If you were calling the `remove` method directly for any reason, you should change this call to `$eloquentBuilder->withoutGlobalScope($scope)`.

 New methods `withoutGlobalScope` and `withoutGlobalScopes` have been added to the Eloquent query builder.
 Any calls to `$model->removeGlobalScopes($builder)` may be changed to simply `$builder->withoutGlobalScopes()`.